If you click on links we provide, we may receive compensation.

 Space Buns

-Like the double puffs mentioned above, double space buns are trendy and easy to master.
+Like the double puffs mentioned above, space buns are trendy and easy to master.
 Slick the hair at the crown of your head down with gel.
 Pull the rest of your hair into two high pigtails.
-Tuck the ends under, leaving the hair curly and natural for a playful, cute look.
+Tuck the ends under, leaving the hair curly and natural for a playful, cute look à la Lizzo.

 Low Buns

-If space buns aren't your jam, or you want to mix it up, a low bun is just as simple and chic.
-You can achieve this look with your natural hair or opt for a braided bun (as seen in the photo).
+If space buns aren't your jam—or you want to mix it up—a low bun is just as simple and chic.
+You can achieve this look with your natural hair or opt for a braided bun, as seen above.

 Frazer Harrison / Getty Images